 06.02.02.02 Step 2.2.2: Information Gathering for the Analysis of Credible Fire Scenarios

-Step 2.2.2 and several worksheets () Appendix F to streamline the collection of information needed to perform the Phase 2 analysis.
+Step 2.2.2 and several worksheets (Attachment 1, Worksheets 2.2.2a, 2.2.2b, 2.2.2c and 2.2.2d) are included in Appendix F to streamline the collection of information needed to perform the Phase 2 analysis.

-Gathering Information for Ignition Sources in the Area(s) nder Evaluation
+Gathering Information for Ignition Sources in the Area(s) Under Evaluation

-The analyst first needs to identify and count all ignition sources in the area(s) under evaluation that have the potential of starting a fire that contributes to the CDF, and assign each ignition source to the appropriate fire ignition source type bin in Table A4.1 of Attachment 4 to F. Electrical s ≥ 440 V are assigned to two bins for non-HEAF and HEAF scenarios, respectively.
-In addition, each electrical is further assigned to one of the HRR bins in Table A5.in Attachment 5 to Appendix F. Ignition source counting instructions are provided in Attachment 4 to Appendix F, and are based on the guidance in the following documents.
+The analyst first needs to identify and count all ignition sources in the area(s) under evaluation that have the potential of starting a fire that contributes to the CDF, and assign each ignition source to the appropriate fire ignition source type bin in Table A4.1 of Attachment 4 to Appendix F. Electrical enclosures ≥ 440 V are assigned to two bins for non-HEAF and HEAF scenarios, respectively.
+In addition, each electrical enclosure is further assigned to one of the HRR bins in Table A5.1 in Attachment 5 to Appendix F. Ignition source counting instructions are provided in Attachment 4 to Appendix F, and are based on the guidance in the following documents.

 NUREG/CR-6850 (Reference 8), Section 6.5.6: Fixed Fire Ignition Source Counts;